perisamondi/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that printsa absolute path nameof the current working directory
+ a script that prints out the absolute path name of the current working directory